sagerpascal/lateral-connections/docs/results/final_results.rst

 In the following, the results from multiple experiments are visualised.
 For each experiment, two videos are shown:
 Both videos are produced by the same model using the same weights.
-However, the first video shows the activations if a fixed threshold of 0.5 for each neuron is used (i.e. probabilities >=0.5 lead to an activation of a neuron).
+However, the first video shows the activations if a fixed threshold of 0.5 (S1) and 0.9 (S2) for each neuron is used (i.e. probabilities >=0.5 / >=0.9 lead to an activation of a neuron).
 This helps to better understand the behaviour of the model.
 The second video shows the activations if the neurons are sampled from a Bernoulli distribution.
 This corresponds to the behaviour of the model during training.